 🍽 Serving Suggestions

 Serve these as salmon burgers in a bun, or as open-faced burgers.
 They're delicious with a small dollop of lemon aioli.
 Add a slice of tomato and crisp lettuce leaves or sprouted greens for the full burger experience.
 Don't forget the Pickled Red Onions!

-What goes well with salmon patties?
+What side dishes go well with salmon patties?